bcgov/nr-ansible/artifactory/fluent-bit/README.md

 ## Set environment

 First set your Artifactory username and password.
+The username is your email address.

 ```
 read ARTIFACTORY_USER